Frequently Asked Questions

 Brushing: Brush your teeth gently, paying special attention to the areas where your teeth and gums meet.
 Clean every surface of every tooth.
 Use the tip of your brush to clean behind your upper and lower front teeth.

-Take a piece of floss about 18 inches long and wrap it around your middle fingers.
+Flossing: Take a piece of floss about 18 inches long and wrap it around your middle fingers.
 Using a clean section of floss each time, wrap the floss into a C shape around a tooth.
 Wipe it over the tooth, from base to tip, a couple of times.
 Repeat on each tooth.

 The dentist can also help you by showing you proper techniques to make sure you are cleaning your teeth thoroughly.
 The dentist can also answer questions about the proper toothbrush, toothpaste, floss or other dental care items that are available for purchase.